 Roles of the SWAT operators

 Once the SWAT team has been selected, it is important to break the members down into the various jobs they’ll be performing.
-There are entry teams, negotiation teams, communication teams, intelligence offices, and so on.
-Again, leaders need to seek out what positions their personnel is experienced or interested in.
+There are entry teams, negotiation teams, communication teams, intelligence offices, etc. Again, leaders need to seek out what positions their personnel is experienced or interested in.

 He can get a better feel for their particular qualifications and aptitude once regular exercises begin.
-It is not a problem to reassign someone to a different job at a later date.
+It is not a problem to reassign someone to a different job later.
 Everyone should be placed and trained where they will be most effective.

-Today’s weaponry is limited only by the imagination of the user – and we don’t make this statement lightly.
-There is an endless array of handguns, assault rifles, submachine guns, knives, and other weapons on the market.
+Today’s weaponry is limited only by the user’s imagination – and we don’t make this statement lightly.
+There is an endless array of handguns, assault rifles, submachine guns, knives, and other weapons.
 We won’t go into extreme detail about the numerous firearms that can be used for today’s SWAT, MOUT, or paramilitary team.